kylerimpos/task_tracker/README.md

 A simple command-line application to manage your tasks.
 Add, view, update, delete, and track the status of your tasks with ease.

+## Resources

+This project is inspired by the [Task Tracker Project Roadmap](https://roadmap.sh/projects/task-tracker) on roadmap.sh.

 ## Features

 - Add new tasks